 Research Contracts and Finance will reimburse the various third party committee members based upon the established payment criteria detailed in their contracts.The team will perform comprehensive administrative accounting functions, including Sunshine Act reporting, for clinical trials.

 Cardiovascular Clinical Research Information Services (CCRIS)

 The Cardiovascular Clinical Research Information Services (CCRIS) group supports the information technology needs for C5Research.
-As a business unit IT group within the Heart and Vascular Institute at Cleveland Clinic, CCRIS is a liaison for the enterprise Information Technology group which provides network, file storage, messaging, hardware and database services.
+As a business unit IT group within the Heart, Vascular & Thoracic Institute at Cleveland Clinic, CCRIS is a liaison for the enterprise Information Technology group which provides network, file storage, messaging, hardware and database services.
 CCRIS provides guidance to the C5Research functional groups on how to leverage technology to help project teams be efficient and ensure data integrity throughout the clinical trials phases.
 Additionally, CCRIS provides help desk and 24-hour support for all C5Research personnel.

 The CCRIS team is responsible for the review, interpretation and implementation measures to support FDA 21 CFR Part 11 as it relates to electronic records and electronic signatures for computerized systems.
 SOPs around the selection and implementation of commercial off the shelf (COTS) applications and the internal development of applications provide the framework to demonstrate steps taken to address FDA 21 CFR Part 11 requirements.

 Cardiology Graphics and Design provides professional graphic design services to C5Research and the Heart, Vascular & Thoracic Institute within Cleveland Clinic.
 Their goal is to ensure that any graphic materials required reflect the professionalism and high quality of the #1 Heart Center in the US.